Mastering Barre Chords: A Step-by-Step Guide

 You can’t see your own hand position clearly.

 You think your thumb is in the right place.
-It’s not – it’s too high or too far forward.
+It’s not — it’s too high or too far forward.
+You think you’re using arm weight.
+You’re not — you’re squeezing with grip strength.
+You think your fingers are arched properly.
+They’re not — they’re muting adjacent strings.

-Without feedback, you might practice incorrectly for weeks, reinforcing the wrong patterns and wondering why it’s not getting easier.
+A teacher watching your hand corrects these issues immediately before they become ingrained habits.
+Without that feedback, you might practice incorrectly for weeks, reinforcing the wrong patterns and wondering why it’s not getting easier.

 The Bottom Line

 Barre chords are hard.
-They’re supposed to be hard.
+In the beginning.

 Practice consistently.
 Give it weeks, not days.
 Don’t expect overnight results.